norwoodj/stupidchess-frontend/README.md

 The main make target builds the distribution artifact, this has been tested with node version 18 most recently.

-To build the three docker images and start the application locally run:
+There is a docker-compose setup for running locally.
+To start run the following, then navigate to http://localhost:23180 in your browser.
 ```
 make run
 ```

-You can then go to a browser window and open [localhost](http://localhost) to view stupidchess running locally.

-This is setup to include local code changes in the running docker containers as volumes and to use auto-reload for the flask python server and --watch for webpack.
+This is setup to include local code changes in the running docker containers as volumes and to use auto-reload with --watch for webpack.
 In this way your code will get rebuilt and the server reloaded as you make changes.

 ### Releasing